-There can be various versions of "Subjective Truth" even when their creators have the same priorities.
-Not all have the same validity.
+There can be different versions of "Subjective Truth" even when their creators have the same priorities.
+Not all versions have the same validity.
 Some are valid while others are not.
 Valid versions of "Historical Truth" must pass three tests:

 1. Integration.
-Does the version integrate all known facts into a single, coherent, picture, like a completed jigsaw puzzle, or do some known facts remain outside the picture being unable to fit into it in a coherent way?
+Does the version integrate all known facts in its domain into a single, coherent, whole, like a completed jigsaw puzzle, giving a clear picture, or do some known facts fail to fit into the whole pattern in a coherent way?

-The more old and new facts fit into the coherent picture, the more valid the version.
-The more facts fail to fit the coherent picture the less valid the version.
+The more facts fit into the coherent pattern, the more valid the version.

+If even a single significant fact fails to fit the coherent pattern the version is invalid.

 2. Prediction.
 Reality changes non-stop.
 A valid version of reality enables us to predict future events.
-A version whose predictions are confirmed has more validity than those that do not predict future events or whose predictions fail.
-However, even a version whose predictions are confirmed must never be accepted as final since further evolution may refute some of its predictions.
+A version whose predictions are confirmed has more validity than one that fails to predict future events or whose predictions are wrong.
+However, even a version whose predictions are confirmed must never be accepted as final since further events may refute some of its predictions.
 A version unable to predict anything is untrustworthy.
 This is the case with many "Historical Truths" that are descriptive but not predictive.
 They face the past, not the future.
 They try to explain what happened, but are unable to predict what will happen.